17 Tips For Facial Expressions In Speeches And PresentationsWhat public speakers should know about facial expressions

 Such behavior is reminiscent of bad show presenters or used car salesmen from US films.
 If you smile without a break, you make your counterpart suspicious.
 Beware of bad facial expressions, i.e. a superimposed smile.

 If there are moments during your speech when you want to make the audience think, then that doesn’t fit.
-If you have put on an artificial smile, nobody takes you seriously.
+When you put on an artificial smile, nobody takes you seriously.

 8. A tense jaw

-Who presses the teeth vigorously on each other, looks possibly angry and aggressive or at least cramped.
+Someone who presses their teeth vigorously against each other may look angry and aggressive or at least cramped.

 9. Smiling and showing teeth